pingcap/docs/reference/performance/follower-read.md

 > **Note:**
 >
-> To achieve strongly consistent reads, the follower node currently needs to request the current execution progress from the leader node (i.e. `ReadIndex`), which causes an additional network request overhead.
-Therefore, the main benefits of Follower Read are to isolate read and write requests of the cluster and to increase overall read throughput.
+> To achieve strongly consistent reads, the follower node currently needs to request the current execution progress from the leader node (that is `ReadIndex`), which causes an additional network request overhead.
+Therefore, the main benefits of Follower Read are to isolate read requests from write requests in the cluster and to increase overall read throughput.

 ## Usage